U.S. judge to question Big Oil on climate change

 Since U.S. President Donald Trump took office 14 months ago, domestic policy on climate change has been turned on its head.
 Republican Trump has pushed to increase production of fossil fuels and ordered a broad reversal of climate regulations.
 He said last year that he was withdrawing the United States from the Paris Agreement to reduce emissions but Washington has not disengaged from it completely.

-Alsup, who has presided over high profile technology cases including one between Alphabet’s (GOOGL.O) Waymo and Uber Technologies Inc [UBER.UL] over self-driving cars, is known to ask blunt questions from the bench.
+Alsup, who has presided over high profile technology cases including one between Alphabet’s Waymo and Uber Technologies Inc over self-driving cars, is known to ask blunt questions from the bench.

 Chevron attorney Avi Garbow on Tuesday told reporters the company will tell the judge it agrees with the scientific consensus that it is extremely likely human influence is the cause of warming.
 It is unclear whether the other companies will agree with that view.